Charlotte Campbell-Bannerman: Personal life and death

 Lady Campbell-Bannerman, described as a rather plain, stout woman, was well-versed in art, and the couple frequently spent their holidays in visiting their old châteaux of France.
 Belmont, their much-loved Scottish home, was full of ancient French furniture and curios obtained during their frequent visits to the Continent.
 She spoke French fluently and, like her husband, was well-versed in French literature.
 She was very fond of Belmont, and in her later years was wheeled about the beautiful grounds in her bath chair.
 Fruit, flowers, and vegetables were regularly sent south during her residence in London, and a choice bloom of her favourite flower, a white gardenia, was posted to her daily.
 At Belmont, she and the prime minister walked together in the grounds when state duties permitted him some breathing space, and the evenings were spent quietly in her boudoir.
 Physically the couple, both reportedly enormous eaters, each weighed nearly 20 st in later years.

-Lady Campbell-Bannerman, who had no children, was racked by illness in the last years of her life.
+Lady Campbell-Bannerman was racked by illness in the last years of her life.
 She had to curtail her social duties and her role as adviser to her husband.
 She was too ill to take her place by his side when he attained the prime ministership, although she was able to join him when he retired to Belmont after his 1906 election victory, taking part in the welcome which had been organised by his aides and constituents.
 He thought of taking time out of his political activity to be with her, but she dissuaded him from this, and early in 1906 they left their Belgrave Square townhouse to move into 10 Downing Street.
 As her illness grew increasingly painful and debilitating, her husband nursed her with tender care and anxious devotion through every crisis.
 He readily acknowledged to the King's Private Secretary, Sir Francis Knollys, that the time and energy he constantly gave to his wife meant that he neglected his prime-ministerial duties.
 He knew this was not right, but he could do no other.